docker/docs/api/dtr_1_3_team_repo_access.md

 # Docker Trusted Registry 1.3 Organization-Owned Repository Access

-Teams within an organization account can be granted `read-only`, `read-write`, or `admin` level access to any repository that is owned by that organization.
+Teams within an organization account can be granted `read-only`, `read-write`, or `admin` level access to any repository owned by that organization.

 **`read-only`**